carterdh/carterdh.github.io/_projects/loop.md

 ## Overview

 UMD Loop is a student team that competes in the University Rover Challenge.
-I am on the suspension sub-team, so my job is to design everything between the chassis and the wheels.
-In the 2025 season, we are designing a material dampener system to distribute loads across the rover and help it survive extreme drops.
+I was on the suspension sub-team, so my job was to design everything between the chassis and the wheels.
+In the 2025 season, we were designing a material dampener system to distribute loads across the rover and help it survive extreme drops.
+Unfortunately, due to weight concerns this dampener system was scrapped in favor of swerve steering modules.

 ## Design

 The biggest challenge of this design was optimizing the dimensions and elastic modulus of the material dampener to compress to the desired size when under a static load and properly distribute the load when under a dynamic/shock load.
 To preform this optimization, I first solved the system statically to reveal the relationships between the normal force applied on the wheels and the lever-arm compression of the foam.
-I then wrote a MATLAB script to optimize the dimensions of the foam in order to compress to the desired angular dimensions that give us the required wheelbase and ride height.
-It gives me a series of combinations of dimensions paired with a calculated elastic modulus.
-I was then able to match the calculated elastic moduli to real datasheets and choose the correct dampener.
+Through this process and with consultation with a professor, I realized that the system had far too many variables to solve by hand, so I decided so set up an FEA and test multiple materials to test how they would work in various environments.
+Multiple materials were chosen as candidates and a mounting system was in preliminary design phases when we were informed the system would be sacrificed.

+## Outcome

+Although the material dampener was scrapped, the suspension itself still needed to be present to support the chassis and the differential bar.
+Reverting to (and slightly altering) an earlier design was the agreed upon solution.
+Parts were ordered from McMaster Carr and bent sheet metal parts were ordered from SendCutSend.
+The linkages were cut to size and the suspension was assembled and mounted by me for the final competition.